Pettersson-dev/Pettersson-dev.github.io/_posts/2022-11-17-mmi-security.md

 ---
 title: Security in machine to machine interaction
+subtitle: Integration between different machines over a communication medium, such as APIs, events or files
 header:
   overlay_color: "#000"
   overlay_filter: "0.5"
   overlay_image: /assets/images/nate-grant-QQ9LainS6tI-unsplash.jpg
   caption: "Photo credit: [**Photo by Nate Grant on Unsplash**](https://unsplash.com)"
 ---
+## Security in machine to machine interaction
 Integration between different machines over a communication medium, such as APIs, events or files
 Principles:
 * No trust - Don't trust the channel.
 Don't trust the transmitter.
 Don't trust the reciver.